 What is hyperthyroidism?

-Hyperthyroidism is a condition that affects some older cats when certain cells in the thyroid gland begin to produce excessive amounts of thyroid hormone.
-This throws the cat’s metabolic rate into overdrive, causing such symptoms as weight loss, increased appetite, restlessness, increased water consumption, a fast heart rate, vomiting and diarrhea.
+Hyperthyroidism is a condition that affects some older cats when certain cells in the thyroid gland begin to produce excessive amounts of thyroid hormones.
+This throws the cat’s metabolic rate into overdrive, causing symptoms such as weight loss, increased appetite, restlessness, increased water consumption, a fast heart rate, vomiting, and diarrhea.

 How is radioiodine used?